drmacro/wordinator/README.md

    * ditahtml.xsl: Path to your XSLT (if you have one, otherwise omit)
 1. Switch to the "Output" tab and set the Output field to `${cfd}/out/${cfn}.docx`.
 Make sure that "Open in system application" is selected.

-You omit any of the parameters that you have set using a `build.properties` file.
+You can omit any of the parameters that you have set using a `build.properties` file.

 You should now be able to run the scenario against any HTML file and have the resulting DOCX file open in Microsoft Word.